westpole/react-env-setup/README.md

 ## How to run in development?

-## How to prepare code for production?
+## How to prepare code to release?

+Add new version to the code base.

+    npm version [major|minor|patch]

 ## How to commit any changes?